Hi, I'm

 I turn data into websites

-I'm a full-stack developer focused on data dashboards and geospatial displaying of KPIs, fond of design and UX for the web, mobile and desktop.
+Full-stack developer focused on data dashboards and geospatial KPI visualization, fond of design and UX for the web, mobile and desktop.

 About me